 CAP/TARGET: The primary purpose of the NZ ETS is to assist the country to meet its international obligations under the Convention and the Kyoto Protocol and to reduce New Zealand's net emissions below business-as-usual (BAU).
 Under the Kyoto Protocol's first commitment period (2008-2012), New Zealand has committed to reduce its annual average GHG emissions to 1990 levels (61.9 MtCO2e/yr excluding emissions from Land Use, Land Use Change, and Forestry, or LULUCF)4 or to take responsibility for the excess.5 New Zealand plans to achieve its Kyoto commitment via emissions reductions, increased carbon sinks from LULUCF, and participation in the international carbon market for Kyoto units.
-In 2011, the country emitted 72.8 MtCO2e (excluding LULUCF) and stored 13.5 MtCO2e in forests; so, according to Point Carbon (2013), "New Zealand estimates it will emit 29.6 million tons of CO2e less over the five years than the U.N. treaty allows".6 The NZ ETS uses New Zealand Units (NZUs) as permits that may be traded domestically by regulated entities, or that may be exchanged for Kyoto Assigned Amount Units for international trading.
+In 2011, the country emitted 72.8 MtCO2e (excluding LULUCF) and stored 13.5 MtCO2e in forests; so, according to Point Carbon (2013), "New Zealand estimates it will emit 29.6 million tons of CO2e less over the five years than the U.N. treaty allows".6 The NZ ETS uses New Zealand Units (NZUs) as permits that may be traded domestically by regulated entities and, with some exceptions, Kyoto compliant units (e.g. CERs, ERUs, RMUs and domestic AAUs).
+NZUs issued for Kyoto CP1 LULUCF activities could also be converted to AAUs for international sale.
 One NZU equals one metric ton of CO2e emitted in the atmosphere.
 The Ministry of the Environment (MfE) estimates that the ETS could achieve 19 MtCO2e of non-LULUCF emissions reductions over 2010-12, and, when adding carbon sequestration from forest plantings to this number, New Zealand is set to readily achieve its Kyoto target,7 as evidenced by its February 2013 net position of 35.2 million (see "Unique Aspects" section for a description of 'net position').8 New Zealand also signed the Copenhagen Accord, in which it pledged a conditional emissions target range of 10 to 20 per cent below 1990 levels by 2020.
-However, in August 2013, Climate Change Minister Tim Grosser announced that it would adopt a 5% reduction target below 1990 levels by 2020.9 The country's long-term target is a 50% emissions reduction below 1990 levels by 2050.
-The ETS will undergo a statutory review in each commitment period or every five years if there are no subsequent commitment periods.
-The first review was completed in June 2011.
+However, in August 2013, Climate Change Minister Tim Grosser announced that it would adopt an unconditional, unilateral 5% reduction target below 1990 levels by 2020.9 The country's long-term target is a 50% emissions reduction below 1990 levels by 2050.
+A statutory review of the ETS was completed in June 201110 but the requirement for future statutory reviews was, at the time, removed from its empowering Act.
+The 2015 commitment to review the scheme is a political commitment only.